 35mm photographs 100cm x 56,3cm via Flight Simulator 2020, XBOX Series X, 4k screen

 A series of analog 35mm photographs of virtual wastelands that disappear in reality, yet still exist in the hyper-reality of Microsoft Flight Simulator 2020.
-Shot from home on Xbox Series X, pixels become film grain and suddenly everything seems much more real, at least at first glance.
+All city images are shot inside my home on a Xbox Series X, pixels become film grain and suddenly everything seems much more real, at least at first glance.

 The project is supported with a stipend by NEUSTART KULTUR